hsuanchuu/2019Playing-Space-Invaders-with-Deep-Q-Networks/README.md

 ### Parameter Setup

-For optimization part, we use RMSProp algorithm to optimize the model with learning rate $2.5\times10^{-4}$.
+For optimization part, we use RMSProp algorithm to optimize the model with learning rate 2.5x10^-4.
 The batch size is set to be 32.
-Also, the $\gamma$ value is 0.99.
-The behavior policy during learning is $\epsilon$ greedy which means that the algorithm sometimes chooses the action randomly according to a decreasing $\epsilon$ value.
-The $\epsilon$ denotes the amount of randomness in our policy (action is greedy with probability (1 − $\epsilon$) and random with probability $\epsilon$), and it is decreased linearly from 1.0 to 0.1 within 106 frames and eventually fixed at 0.1.
+Also, the γ value is 0.99.
+The behavior policy during learning is ε greedy which means that the algorithm sometimes chooses the action randomly according to a decreasing ε value.
+The ε denotes the amount of randomness in our policy (action is greedy with probability (1 − ε) and random with probability ε), and it is decreased linearly from 1.0 to 0.1 within 106 frames and eventually fixed at 0.1.
 This enables the process start with a fairly randomized policy and later slowly move towards a deterministic policy.

 We also implement experience replay in the learning process.
-We initialize te replay memory buffer to capacity $10^5$, and the last 105 frames are stored into the buffer and sampled to train the network.
+We initialize te replay memory buffer to capacity 10^5, and the last 105 frames are stored into the buffer and sampled to train the network.
 Its randomness improves the policy, since it leads to different behavior and explore actions closer to optimal ones.
 We use one **GTX 1080 Ti** and **32 GB RAM** to train the model for 12 hours.
 Due to the hardware limitation, we are unable to train for longer time.

 ### Evaluation